TL;DR // Short Version

 “Hell yeah, man.
 Let me know when the next gig is.”

-“Me too,” Zack said, breaking down Matt’s drum set.
-Nine years of guitar lessons had made hardly any impression on Zack, but sitting behind a drum kit after only two weeks’ practice, he had been like a force unleashed.
+“Me too,” Zoey said, breaking down Matt’s drum set.
+Nine years of guitar lessons had made hardly any impression on Zoey, but sitting behind a drum kit after only two weeks’ practice, she had been like a force unleashed.

 They didn’t necessarily know it but This Glass Embrace had just played their first show.